 From airport to town: Van transfers P150/person, P1500 for the whole van.

-Some hotels include the transfer into their booking costs.
+Some hotels include the transfer in their booking costs.
 When flying back to Manila, you will be asked to pay 100 Pesos airport/departure fee.

 What to bring for the island hopping tour: